 In this kit you’ll taste the careful heat-free sun dry craft of Qianjiazhai’s sheng pu’er and the fermentation of their shu pu’er, while also tasting the rare near-tea relative camellia crassicolumna, naturally caffeine-free and incredibly intense and aromatic.
 This kit is an invitation into a little-seen side of tea and its ancient wild origins.

-This special sampler includes four 25g samples from larger cakes normally unavailable in smaller sizes for 100g total (20 brewing sessions).
-Get to know both classic and obscure sheng and shu pu'er from workshops all across Yunnan.
-Exploring the world of pu'er can be difficult if you need to invest in full 357g pressed cakes before getting to try them.
-This sampler is a chance to try both single origin and blended workshop cakes and get to know what you like most.
+This special sampler includes twelve 25g pu'er samples, from larger cakes normally unavailable in smaller sizes for 300g total (60 brewing sessions).
+Get to know a variety of sheng and shu pu'er from workshops all across Yunnan.
+It's hard to know where to begin with pu'er, but this kit offers a wide survey of workshops across Yunnan for a huge variety of taste, texture and aroma.
 From cooling, tingling foresty sheng pu'er to cozy rich caramel-spice shu, you'll get to see how much variety there is in pu'er.
 The cakes sampled are all 'best of their class' examples, some with substantial aging, generally from smaller workshops dedicated to direct farmer partnerships.
-If you've been looking for a way to get a real deep dive in pu'er, this is it!
+If you've been looking for a way to get a deep dive into pu'er, this is it!

 Qianjiazhai Gong Ting Shu Pu'er is still a very new practice, made only by one of Master Zhou's students in the cooperative.
 Using the giant buds of Qianjiazhai's wild trees between 100 and three hundred years of age, this tea is carefully and slowly pile fermented to bring out a deep rich sweetness unlike any other shu pu'er out there.
 Master Zhou was so excited by this experiment he is sharing the technique across the cooperative and encourage more members to keep developing the craft.